LogoJapan Suki

 Products made available in a small hotel

-In addition to these basic items, most hotels also provide razors, toothbrushes, and toothpaste.
-If you forget something, don’t worry—you can easily buy these items at a reasonable price in a nearby konbini (convenience store).
+In addition to these basic items, most hotels also provide razors, toothbrushes and toothpaste.
+They can often be collected in bins near the hotel reception.
+If you forgot something, don't worry, you can easily get these items at a reasonable price at a konbini (convenience store) near your accommodation.

 React to our article !